Iceland: Politics

-Iceland is a parliamentary representative democratic republic, whereby the president is the head of state, while the prime minister of Iceland serves as the head of government in a multi-party system.
-Members of the Icelandic parliament are voted in by proportional representation, by constituency.
+Iceland is a parliamentary representative democratic republic, whereby the president is the head of state, while the prime minister serves as the head of government in a multi-party system.
+Members of the Icelandic parliament are voted in by proportional representation within large constituencies.

-After the 2024 parliamentary elections, the Icelandic government is led by a coalition between the Social Democratic Alliance, the centrist Viðreisn, and the populist People's Party.
-The governing coalition's cabinet is led by Kristrún Frostadóttir of the Social Democrats.
-Other political parties with seats in the Althing (Parliament) are the center-right Independence Party, the right-wing Centre Party, and the agrarian Progressive Party.
+After the 2024 parliamentary elections, the Icelandic government is led by a coalition between the Social Democratic Alliance, the centrist Viðreisn (Liberal Reform Party), and the populist People's Party.
+The governing coalition's cabinet is led by prime minister Kristrún Frostadóttir of the Social Democrats.
+Other political parties with seats in the Althing (Parliament) are the centre-right Independence Party, the right-wing Centre Party, and the agrarian Progressive Party.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Iceland performs in the high range on overall democratic measures, with particular weaknesses in inclusive suffrage.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Iceland performs in the high range on overall democratic measures, with particular weaknesses in inclusive suffrage.
 In 2024, Iceland was ranked fourth in the strength of its democratic institutions and 10th in government transparency.
 The country has a high level of civic participation, with 81.4% voter turnout during the most recent elections, compared to an OECD average of 72%.
 Iceland scored second in Europe for their trust in legal institutions (police, parliament, and judiciary) at a mean of 73% trust as of 2018.
 Many political parties remain opposed to EU membership, primarily due to Icelanders' concern about losing control over their natural resources (particularly fisheries).

 Women's rights

 Women in Iceland first gained the right to vote in 1915 (with restrictions) and increased voting rights in 1920.
 Iceland was the first country in the world to have a political party formed and led entirely by women.
 Known as the Women's List (Kvennalistinn), it was founded in 1983 to advance the political, economic, and social needs of women.
 It left a lasting influence on Iceland's politics: every major party has a 40% quota for women.
-In the 2021 elections, 48% of members of parliament are female compared to the global average of 16% in 2009.
+After the 2021 elections, 48% of members of parliament were female compared to the global average of 16% in 2009.
 Vigdís Finnbogadóttir was the world's first democratically elected female head of state.
 In 2009, Jóhanna Sigurðardóttir became the world's first openly LGBT head of government.